Visit Warragamba Dam and Lake Burragorang

 Warragamba Dam as seen from the Visitor Centre

-The dam has created a reservoir capacity of more than 2,000 gigalitres of water, with the surface area of the lake covering 75 square kilometres.
+The dam has a reservoir capacity of over 2,000 gigalitres, with the lake’s surface area spanning an impressive 75 square kilometres.

-Construction of this engineering masterpiece started in 1948 and was finally completed in 1960.
+Construction of this engineering marvel began in 1948 and was finally completed in 1960.

 North side of Warragamba Dam